 Your credit is bad or could be better

-You don’t need perfect credit to buy a home but if there’s room for improvement then it’s definitely better to wait.
-A poor credit score could mean being refused a mortgage and even if you do secure one you’ll most definitely have a higher interest rate.
+You don’t need perfect credit to buy a home, but if there’s room for improvement, then it’s better to wait.
+A poor credit score could mean being refused a mortgage, and even if you do secure one, you’ll most definitely have a higher interest rate.
 Mortgage lenders take everything into account when determining how much to approve you for and the details of the loan.
-This includes your credit history, debt-to-income ratio, and any other loans you may be paying off such as car loans, student loans, and credit card debt.
+It includes your credit history, debt-to-income ratio, and any other loans you may be paying off, such as car loans, student loans, and credit card debt.

 You don’t know your timeline